-- (15) "Primary person involved" (PPI) means the person alleged to have committed or to have been responsible for the physical abuse, sexual abuse, verbal abuse, exploitation, failure to report, misappropriation, neglect, prohibited sexual relations, rights code violation, or suspicious or accidental death. - (16) "Provider" means any person or entityagency provider or independent provider that provides specialized services and that is subject to certification, licensure, or regulation by the department regardless of source of payment.
-"Provider" includes a county board providing services and a county board contracting entity as defined in section 5126.281 of the Revised Code when providing specialized services.

-- (17) "Specialized services" means any program or service designed and operated to serve primarily individuals, including a program or service provided by an entity licensed or certified by the department. - (18) "Unusual incident " (UI) means an event or occurrence involving an individual that is not consistent with routine operations, policies and procedures, or the care or individual service plan of the individual, but is not an MUI.
-Unusual incidents (UIs) include, but are not limited to, medication errors; falls; peer-to-peer incidents that are not MUIs; overnight relocation of an individual due to fire, natural disaster, or mechanical failure; and any injury to an individual that is not an MUI includes, but is not limited to: dental injuries; falls; an injury that is not a significant injury; medication errors; overnight relocation of an individual due to a fire, natural disaster, or mechanical failure; an incident involving two individuals served that is not a peer-to-peer act major unusual incident; and unapproved behavior supports without a likely risk to health and safety. - (19) "Working day" means Monday, Tuesday, Wednesday, Thursday, or Friday except when that day is a holiday as defined in section 1.14 of the Revised Code.

-(D) Reporting requirements Major unusual incidents
+- (16)(17) "Provider" means any person or entityagency provider or independent provider that provides specialized services and that is subject to certification, licensure, or regulation by the department regardless of source of payment.
+"Provider" includes a county board providing services and a county board contracting entity as defined in section 5126.281 of the Revised Code when providing specialized services. - (18) "Qualified intellectual disability professional" has the same meaning as in 42 C.F.R.
+483.430 (2012). - (17)(19) "Specialized services" means any program or service designed and operated to serve primarily individuals, including a program or service provided by an entity licensed or certified by the department. - (18)(20) "Unusual incident " (UI) means an event or occurrence involving an individual that is not consistent with routine operations, policies and procedures, or the care or individual service plan of the individual, but is not an MUI.
+Unusual incidents (UIs) include, but are not limited to, medication errors; falls; peer-to-peer incidents that are not MUIs; overnight relocation of an individual due to fire, natural disaster, or mechanical failure; and any injury to an individual that is not an MUI includes, but is not limited to: dental injuries; falls; an injury that is not a significant injury; medication errors; overnight relocation of an individual due to a fire, natural disaster, or mechanical failure; an incident involving two individuals served that is not a peer-to-peer act major unusual incident; and unapproved behavior supports without a likely risk to health and safety. - (19)(21) "Working day" means Monday, Tuesday, Wednesday, Thursday, or Friday except when that day is a holiday as defined in section 1.14 of the Revised Code. - (D) Reporting requirements Major unusual incidents county board.
+The county board shall report these incidents on ITS and indicate the entity or entities notified.